 Many separated parents struggle to agree on holiday arrangements.
 It can also be challenging for children to face their first special occasion such as Christmas after a separation.
+The first Christmas holidays after a separation in particular can be difficult to navigate as parents try to develop a new normal.

-Children with one parent at Christmas, but spending a few hours with the other parent, might work best for very young children.
 In some cases, experts recommend that very young children do not spend long periods of time (and/or overnight time) away from their primary carer.
+In this scenario for very young children, spending time with one parent at Christmas, but spending a few hours with the other parent during the day, might work best.
+This is usually only when the children are very young.
 As the children grow older, they will usually spend increasing time with the other parent, and this includes at Christmas.

 Children with one parent for the week that Christmas falls, and with the other the week before or week after.